bamarler/DailyMemeDigest/README.md

    - Check that your Mailchimp account is active

 3. **Build errors**
-   - Clear node_modules and reinstall: `rm -rf node_modules && npm install`
+   - Clear node_modules and reinstall: `cd frontend && rm -rf node_modules && npm install`
    - Check for version conflicts in package.json

 4. **Flask backend errors**
    - Ensure all Python dependencies are installed
    - Check that your virtual environment is activated
+   - Verify the React build exists in `frontend/build/`

+5. **404 errors on React routes**
+   - Ensure the React app is built: `cd frontend && npm run build`
+   - Check that `frontend/build/index.html` exists

 ## 📄 License